Wissance/ReportGeneratorWebGui/README.md

 1. Web api that allow to call report generation from any client
 2. Client GUI that allows to generate reports using built in GUI
 3. Report could be executed using any database (Sql Server, MySql or Postgres) on any server that accessible from machine where ReportGeneratorWebGui is deployed

+## 2. Build

+Backend builds very simple, we don't need any specific actions Frontend build have one pecularity - manual copy webfonts from `node_modules\font-awesome-5-css\webfonts\` to `wwwroot\webfonts`

+To full frontend rebuild (if there were made significant changes):
+* npm i
+* gulp build

 Screnshoots of how it looks: